joshsurber/ignite-gods-lite.com/about.md

 <img src="/img/barbi-office.jpg" alt="Image of Barbi J Law" class="photo float-left">
 In 2015, I struggled with an illness that severely interfered with my ability to work competitively.
-This illness ultimately leads to the need for my resignation in August 2015.
+This illness ultimately lead to the need for my resignation in August 2015.
 After months of recuperation I was asked to assist a dear friend and mentor by representing her at a Social Security Disability Hearing.
 Her hearing was awarded favorably and my